JGBs fall after upbeat U.S. jobs report

 Seasonal factors could also affect the supply-demand balance for cash bonds ahead of the end of Japan's fiscal year on March 31, strategists say.

-The Ministry of Finance's offer last Thursday of 2.2 trillion yen ($29 billion) in 10-year JGBs drew firm demand from investors, including big Japanese banks, which showed the appetite for debt remains healthy.
+The Ministry of Finance's offer last Thursday of 2.2 trillion yen ($29 billion) in 10-year JGBs drew firm demand from investors, including big Japanese banks, which showed investors' appetite for debt remains healthy.

-Strategists at Barclays cited a seasonal tendency in February for investors to increase their bond balances toward the end of the fiscal year in March.
-But from the second half of the month the curve tends to come under flattening pressure.
+Strategists at Barclays cited a seasonal tendency in February for investors to increase their bond balances toward the end of the fiscal year.
+But from the second half of the month, the curve tends to come under flattening pressure.

 MONTREAL, June 10 Honda has responded to criticism from Formula One partners McLaren by saying it was going in the right direction despite the team having failed to score a point so far this season.